 Cloud computing—software as a service, platform as a service, and infrastructure as a service—is an undisputed game-changer in the corporate world.
-But with so many different cloud options, it can be complicated to align them with possible real-world scenarios.
-In a new series of articles, the Oracle Fusion Middleware newsletter will present use cases that illustrate how various aspects of cloud computing work within a business setting.
-We'll start with a look at Oracle Java Cloud Service.
+But with so many different cloud options, it can be complicated to align them with possible real-life scenarios.
+Here’s where use cases come in handy.
+In this series of articles, the Oracle Fusion Middleware Newsletter will illustrate how various aspects of cloud computing work within a business setting.
+For this issue, we’re looking at Oracle Documents Cloud Service.

 “One of the reasons that cloud-based file-sharing services are so popular is that they address a universal challenge.
 Every employee, regardless of their role, needs a secure way to share files for work collaboration,” says Oracle Vice President of Oracle Fusion Middleware Product Management Scott Howley.
 “In addition, today’s digital workplace requires a 24/7 access to work content from anywhere on any device.”

 Use Case 1: Coordinating with Business Partners

 Today, internal business functions work with a variety of outside partners—think, for example, of a project in which marketing collaborates with an outside agency on deliverables.
 “You need to be able to collaborate and share files in real time, but without jeopardizing confidential information such as a press release that could impact stock prices,” says Howley.
 With Oracle Documents Cloud Service, you have the convenience of collaborative access without the risk associated with consumer products.
 Enterprise encryption, auditing, tracking, permission controls, and automatic backups keep your information safe.